 I'm convinced that the food industry has marketed us into believing that we need all these snacks.
 Because snacks are quite often packaged foods, and everyone knows that packaged foods are marked up WAY more than fresh ones.
 A marketer's dream.

 Many clients of mine lose weight while on vacation.
 I'm convinced that part of this is due to the fact that they tend to just eat 2-3 meals a day and little to no snacks while away.

 Personally, I stopped snacking 5 or 6 years ago.
 Guess what happened?
 I found maintaining my weight (or losing, if necessary) easier than ever before.
 There is so much less planning when you don't snack.
 Also, total calories, at least for many people I know, end up being so much more easily controlled.
 And it's total calories that really wreak havoc on our weight.
 Furthermore, you learn to deal with feelings and emotions that you used to stuff down with food in other ways.
 Because you are forced to.

 Life just gets simpler when you don't snack.
-And willpower becomes saved up for other tasks, because you don't always have to think, 'should I eat, or not?'
+And willpower becomes saved up for other tasks, because you don't always have to think, "should I eat, or not?"
 You know the answer without having to think about it.
 It also eliminates that mental battle of whether or not you'll grab some junk food at a sporting event or at the movies, or even in your car while driving around.

 The average American consumes 650 calories worth of snacks EACH DAY.
 For some adults, that is over 1/3 of a day's total calories, and that's only if you are trying to maintain your weight, not lose!
 It didn't used to be this way.